 Transition to Renewable Energy Sources

 Australia's efforts to curb greenhouse gas emissions have resulted in a significant turn towards renewable energy.
 Renewable sources of energy such as solar, wind, and hydroelectricity contributed around 35% of the country's electricity output as of 2023.
 The move is motivated by environmental objectives as well as the declining cost of renewable technology.
 For example, the Australian Energy Statistics reported that renewable energy sources have accounted for an estimated 95,963 GWh, representing 35% of Australia's total electricity output in 2023.
 The Australian Renewable Energy Agency (ARENA) has been instrumental in supporting this shift, funding numerous projects aimed at integrating renewables into the electricity system.
 These efforts encompass extensive solar power plants, energy storage systems, and projects focused on producing green hydrogen.
 For instance, ARENA has pledged to numerous projects, with investments amounting to billions of dollars, to promote the use of renewable energy technologies more rapidly.
-Furthermore, the Australian Energy Market Operator (AEMO) identified the requirement of significant investment in grid assets in order to ensure the variability in renewable sources.
+Furthermore, the Australian Energy Market Operator (AEMO) identified the requirement of significant investment in grid assets to ensure the variability in renewable sources.

 Changing Regulatory Landscape